steaks/leo-query/docs/effect.md

 };
 ```

-In this example:
-- The increaseBearCount effect can be triggered via the trigger function, and the bears query will automatically update if the effect is triggered.

 ### Example with Arguments

+Trigger an effect to update the bear population with an amount in the HTTP request body when the button is clicked.

 ```typescript
 const increaseBearCount = (amount: number) => fetch('/api/increase', { method: 'POST', body: JSON.stringify({amount}) });